-19 Relationship to the Uniform Trust Code.
-In a jurisdiction that has also enacted the 20 Uniform Trust Code, the joint effect of paragraphs (a) and (b) is to make the UTC applicable to a 21 statutory trust, but only to the extent that the UTC's provisions-including the mandatory rules 22 scheduled in UTC §105-are not displaced by this act or the trust's governing instrument.
-For 23 further discussion, see the comment to Section 103 under the heading "Relationship to 24 Mandatory Rules and the Uniform Trust Code."
+Relationship to the Uniform Trust Code.
+In an enacting jurisdiction that has also enacted the Uniform Trust Code, the joint effect of paragraphs (a) and (b) is to make the Code UTC applicable to a statutory trust, but only to the extent that the Code's UTC's provisions-including the mandatory rules scheduled in UTC §105-are not displaced by this act or the trust's governing instrument.
+For further discussion, see the comment to Section 103 under the heading "Relationship to Mandatory Rules and the Uniform Trust Code."

 Remedies.
+The rules pertaining to common law trusts that, unless the governing instrument provides otherwise, are absorbed by this Section for application to a statutory trust include the law of remedies for breach of trust.
 Under this Section, the law of remedies for breach of trust applies to a statutory trust unless the governing instrument provides otherwise.
-See 4 Austin Wakeman Scott, William F. Fratcher, and Mark L. Ascher, 2 Scott and Ascher on Trusts §24.9 (5th ed.
+See 4 Austin Wakeman Scott, William F. Fratcher, & and Mark L. Ascher, 2 Scott and Ascher on Trusts §24.9 (5th ed.
 2006); Uniform Trust Code §1002 (2000).
 However, when a breach of trust injures the trust rather than a beneficial owner directly, such remedies are properly sought in a derivative suit under Section 609 rather than in a direct suit by the beneficiary because a statutory trust is itself an entity.
 See generally ALI Principles of Corporate Governance §7.01 (1994).

-34 SECTION 106.
+SECTION 106.
 RULES OF CONSTRUCTION.

-(a) This [act] must be liberally construed to give maximum effect to the principle of
+- (a) This [act] must be liberally construed to give maximum effect to the principle of freedom of contract and to the enforceability of governing instruments. - (b) The presumption that a civil statute in derogation of the common law is construed strictly does not apply to this [act].

-- 36 freedom of contract and to the enforceability of governing instruments. - 37 (b) The presumption that a civil statute in derogation of the common law is construed - 38 strictly does not apply to this [act].
+Principal Sources - Delaware Statutory Trust Act §3825; Connecticut Statutory Trust Act §34-546; Uniform Statute and Rule Construction Act §18 (1995).

-1 Comment 2 3 Principal Sources - Delaware Statutory Trust Act §3825; Connecticut Statutory Trust 4 Act §34-546; Uniform Statute and Rule Construction Act §18 (1995).
-5 6 Paragraph (a) emphasizes the freedom of contract afforded to transactional planners by 7 the Uniform Statutory Trust Entity Act, which is primarily a default statute.
-The only mandatory 8 rules applicable to a statutory trust are those scheduled in section 103(c).
-The drafting 9 committee contemplated that section 106(a) would apply to the construction of section 103(c).
-10 11 Paragraph (b) admonishes the courts not to apply to this act the canon of construction that 12 statutes in derogation of the common law are to be strictly construed.
-The drafting committee 13 included this admonition because several of this act's provisions are designed specifically to 14 preclude the application to a statutory trust of one or more common-law trust principles.
-See, 15 e.g., Sections 203.
-302, 304, 306, 502, 503, 504, 505, 506, 507, 511, [to come].
-Those 16 provisions, which deliberately derogate the common law, should be interpreted in accord with 17 that purpose.
+Paragraph (a) emphasizes the freedom of contract afforded to transactional planners by the Uniform Statutory Trust Entity Act, which is primarily a default statute.
+The only mandatory rules applicable to a statutory trust are those scheduled in section 103(c).
+The drafting committee contemplated that section 106(a) would apply to the construction of section 103(c).